nmshd/.github/CONTRIBUTING.md

 The best way to create a minimal reproduction is gradually removing code and dependencies from a reproducing app, until the problem no longer occurs.
 A good minimal reproduction:

-- Excludes all unnecessary types, methods, code blocks, source files, npm dependencies and project configurations.
+- Excludes all unnecessary types, methods, code blocks, source files, dependencies (npm, nuget, ...) and project configurations.
 - Contains documentation or code comments illustrating expected vs actual behavior.
 - If possible, avoids performing any unneeded IO or system calls.